Silver City Comet: Service

-Broken Hill had two tramways which were established by the early 1900s.
-One was closed in 1926 due to being unprofitable while the other was converted to standard gauge rail in 1919 and eventually connected to Sydney via the Broken Hill line in 1927.
+Broken Hill had a rail connection in 1887 to the South Australian Railways system at Cockburn (SA side) and Burns (NSW side) on the NSW/SA border.
+This line was narrow gauge and owned by the Silverton Tramway Company.
+Broken Hill itself had a standard gauge street steam tramway system (1902-1926).
+A tentative start was made toward Sydney with a standard gauge railway line to the Darling River at Menindee (1919), due to a critical water shortage in Broken Hill, with water trains bringing water to the city.
+The missing link was completed in 1927, with through running possible to Sydney.
+The redundant street trams were sent back to Sydney along the newly opened line.

 When the rolling stock was ordered, it was planned that they would be utilised on both the Parkes to Broken Hill and Dubbo to Bourke services.
 In September 1937, the Silver City Comet commenced operating three times a week between Parkes and Broken Hill connecting with the Western Mail from Sydney.
 This was increased to daily from May 1938 before reverting to thrice weekly in October 1939.
 This released some stock for transfer to Sydney to operate Federal City Express services to Canberra from October 1939 until November 1945.
 In April 1940, the remaining stock was also transferred to Sydney to operate Newcastle Flyer services for a few months.

 From January 1957, Silver City Comet stock operated a three times per week service from Parkes to Orange and Dubbo.
 Following the introduction of the Central West XPT service to Dubbo, in April 1982 this was cut back to Orange, but was extended to start at Forbes.
-By 1983, the Parkes - Forbes section was by bus.
-By 1986, the mail was withdrawn.
-Silver City Comet was retimed to connect with Central West XPT, three days per week each way.
+By 1983, the Parkes - Forbes section was replaced by buses.
+By 1986, the Mail was withdrawn.
+The Silver City Comet was retimed to connect with Central West XPT, three days per week each way.
 The Orange - Forbes connection on the other four days was now by airconditioned bus.